Myofascial Bodywork in Columbus, Ohio

 More deliberate.

-Less about intensity, more about distribution.
+Less about intensity, more about how pressure is distributed through the system.

 How This Approach Is Different